 - Step 1.
 Determine what you need to purchase.
 The purchase of certain goods and services have additional requirements as well as those listed below.
 In addition, the purchase of facility planning, design and construction follows a different process. - Step 2.
 Contact Purchasing Services to determine whether an existing University contract, state contract or cooperative purchasing group contract exists under which the purchase can be made.
 If so, the competitive selection process is considered satisfied and the next step is the contract review process.
 Follow the guidance for Contracting at CSU.
 Contact the Office of General Counsel with any contract-related questions. - Step 3.
 Determine how much the purchase will cost. - Step 4.
 Based on the value, determine the process that must be used. - a.
-If the purchase will cost \$2,500 or less, it is exempt from the competitive selection process.
+If the purchase will cost \$10,000.00 or less, it is exempt from the competitive selection process.
 You can go straight to Step 5. - b.
-If you are purchasing goods valued between \$2,501 and \$24,999, obtain at least three (3) quotes. - c.
-If you are purchasing services valued between \$2,501 and \$49,999, obtain at least three (3) quotes. - d.
-If you are purchasing goods valued at \$25,000 or more, consult with Purchasing Services about conducting an Invitation to Bid process ("ITB"). - e.
-If you are purchasing services valued at \$50,000 or more, consult with Purchasing Services about conducting a Request for Proposals process ("RFP"). - f.
+If you are purchasing goods or services valued between \$10,001.00 and \$49,999, obtain at least two (2) quotes. - c.
+If you are purchasing goods valued at \$50,000 or more, consult with Purchasing Services about conducting an Invitation to Bid process ("ITB"). - d.
+If you are purchasing services valued at \$50,000 or more, consult with Purchasing Services about conducting a Request for Proposals process ("RFP"). - e.
 There are exemptions from the competitive selection process.
 Contact Purchasing Services prior to making a purchase if you believe that there is only one supplier for the product (sole source) or if it is an emergency.
-Purchasing Services will guide you on following the waiver process for purchases at or above the bid threshold. - g.
+Purchasing Services will guide you on following the waiver process for purchases at or above the bid threshold. - f.
 Do not artificially break up purchases in order to come under a competitive purchasing threshold.
-For example, if you will use one vendor's services periodically throughout the year, determine the total value for the fiscal year and use the appropriate purchasing process.
+For example, if you will use one

-- Step 5.
+- vendor's services periodically throughout the year, determine the total value for the fiscal year and use the appropriate purchasing process. - Step 5.
 Submit your preferred vendor request to Purchasing Services.
 Depending on the competitive selection process used, you will submit your quotes / bids /proposals through MagnusMart to Purchasing Services for approval.
 If Purchasing Services approves your preferred vendor, a Purchase Order ("PO") will be generated and sent to the vendor.
 Do not confirm any purchase with a vendor until it has been approved by Purchasing Services.
 Goods / services may not be received by the University until the vendor has received a P.O. - Step 6.
 Once the purchase has been approved by Purchasing Services, the procurement process is complete. - Step 7.
 For purchases resulting from an ITB procurement process, the ITB together with the winning bid are the contract.
-For purchases resulting from a RFP procurement process, the RFP together with the winning proposal, and the University's Services Agreement Template is the contract.
-For purchases of services, the University's Services Agreement Template is preferred in all cases.
-If a contract other than the University's template is to be used or if any changes are made to the terms of the University's Services Agreement Template, the Office of General Counsel must approve the contract as to legal form before it is signed by the authorized University signatory. - Step 8.
+For purchases resulting from a RFP procurement process, the RFP together with the winning proposal, and the University's agreement template is the contract.
+For purchases of services, the University's Professional Services Agreement Template is preferred in all cases.
+If a contract other than the University's Professional Services Agreement Template is to be used or if any changes are made to the terms of the University's Professional Services Agreement Template, the Office of General Counsel must approve the contract as to legal form before it is signed by the authorized University signatory. - Step 8.
 Receive your goods / services and create a receipt in MagnusMart.